Simon's background is in biomedical and health science. He also writes about fashion, nature, and photography.

 The Exposure Triangle

 Before you can shoot in manual mode, it's important that you have a basic understanding of what affects exposure.
-Exposure is when you capture or make a photo with your camera.
+Exposure is when you capture or take a photo with your camera.
 This involves light striking the sensor in your camera.
 There are three things that control the amount of light that reaches the sensor: aperture, shutter speed, and ISO (International Organization for Standardization).

-The aperture is also important for controlling depth of field.
-Depth of field is the extent of the your photo that is in sharp focus.
-You can have a narrow or shallow range of your photo be in focus.
+The aperture is also important for controlling the depth of field.
+Depth of field is the extent of your photo that is in sharp focus.
+You can have a narrow or shallow range of your photo in focus.
 To achieve this, you need to have a large aperture, or small f-stop, lower than f/4.
 For a deep depth of field, where everything from foreground to background is in sharp focus, you need a small aperture.
 This means you need a large f-stop, usually greater than f/8.

 There is a shutter or curtain in front of your camera sensor.
 Think of this shutter like your eyelids.
 When you close your eyelids, no light enters your eyes.
 When you open your eyelids, light can enter.
 In your camera, the shutter can be opened to let light reach the sensor.
 The shutter speed is the amount of time this curtain or shutter is open.
 It ranges from 30 seconds (slow shutter speed) to 1/4000 second (fast shutter speed).
 Faster shutter speeds will let in less light.